Paul Rohmer: Life

 Rohmer was born in Huttenheim, Alsace-Lorraine, part of the German Empire, to the farmer Albert Rohmer (1846–1912) and Marie-Elizabeth Metz (1850–1935).
 He became a physician after passing his thesis in Strasbourg in 1901.
-He worked some years in Cologne and Marburg inside Germany, and militated rapidly in order that pediatrics integrate medicine progress and social education of young mothers.
+He worked some years in Cologne and Marburg inside Germany, and militated rapidly in order that paediatrics integrate medicine progress and social education of young mothers.

 During World War I, Rohmer was a German MD officer at the military hospital of Metz.
 Some of his famous Prussian colleagues asked him to sign the Manifesto of the Ninety-Three in 1914, but his pro-French feelings made him refuse to sign it.
-After the Allies victory in 1918, he became the first Professor of Pediatrics at the French Medicine College of Strasbourg, which became part of France again after the war.
+After the Allies victory in 1918, he became the first Professor of Paediatrics at the French Medicine College of Strasbourg, which became part of France again after the war.